jen-fong/thirsty-cocktails/README.md

 ## 🧪 Testing

 Jest and React Testing Library were used for unit and integration tests.
+I did not write tests for everything, just a few util functions, simple components, and a larger component to show how I usually test.
+The utils and simple components were unit tested.
+An integration test was done for the larger component to test it as a whole.

 ### Run all tests
 ```bash